TheGreatJakester/JakeLanguage/README.md

 **Make a virtual python environment** and install the pip packages listed in the requirments.txt

-I'm ~~99%~~ sure I left the *.vscode* directory in the repo.
+The *.vscode* directory in the repo.
 It should have some helpfull testing settings.